-A streaming media device connects your TV or home theater to the internet, allowing you to stream content (video, music, movies and sports) through a streaming TV service provider or app.
+Streaming media devices connect your TV or home theater to the internet, allowing you to stream content (video, music, movies and sports) through a streaming TV service provider or app.

-A dedicated streaming media device, like an Apple TV or Roku, offers an impressive range of options for viewing content on your TV.
+Dedicated streaming media devices, like an Apple TV or Roku, offer an impressive range of options for viewing content on your TV.
 And, as long as your TV has an HDMI port, you won’t need to buy a whole new television.
 These handy devices typically come pre-loaded with dozens of the most popular streaming "channels" (essentially apps), and you can add more when you want to.
 When you turn them on, they are fully configured, making these devices a convenient option.

 With streaming TV providers like Netflix, Amazon Prime, and Hulu, all that has changed.
 You can now bundle your own favorite shows, channels and interests, curating a personalized collection of video content.
 The choices are almost limitless — you can have streaming only, streaming plus cable or satellite, or streaming plus antenna.
 What’s more, producers are now able to create more diverse shows for a huge range of viewer categories, not only appealing to the masses.
 This means there are simply more specialized options out there for just about any interest, style, or demographic group.
 The control now sits with you, the viewer.